From idea to launch: How Fuqua MBAs began MedServe & 4 lessons they learned in launching a social venture

 Each year, CASE awards one Fuqua MBA student with a budding social venture the CASE Launch Pad award.
 This $10,000 grant also comes with one-on-one coaching from CASE Senior Fellow and author Dan Heath, known for his best-selling books Decisive, Switch, and Made to Stick.

-Last year’s recipient was Anne Steptoe for her idea to launch an organization called MedServe, a 2-year post-college fellowship in underserved community primary care – a “Teach for America” for healthcare.
+The 2015 prize was awarded to Anne Steptoe for her idea to launch an organization called MedServe, a 2-year post-college fellowship in underserved community primary care – a “Teach for America” for healthcare.
 With the support of the CASE Launch Pad the program has already made incredible strides:

 - Starting this summer, MedServe – led by Anne Steptoe and her MedServe partner, Patrick O’Shea – will pilot the program with 13 clinics across North Carolina – 3 private practices, 8 community health centers and 2 non-profit community clinics (8 rural, 5 urban).
 These are areas that traditionally have a difficult time recruiting primary care doctors and where doctors first starting their careers can gain valuable experience.